 To drop your commission is not in anyone’s best interest.
 You want to be motivated.
 The seller wants you to be motivated.
 You want to bring into play your best tools (dedicated home showcasing website, video or a special blog post).
 Let the seller know that you have the tools, knowledge and experience to do the best job for them.

 Also, make the seller aware that you will define the ideal buyer and then niche-focus market specifically for this buyer.
 Show the seller something different – that they will lose – if they will not list with you.
 Have the best and most significant marketing tools.

 - Summarize the marketing plan for the home owner.

 Let the home owner know that you believe you are the best one to list their property.
 Ask them if they are ready to take advantage of your proven process and allow you to help them get the best price for their home and in the shortest amount of time.
 Follow this approach to help you get more and better listings.

-To see a wonderful example of the use of a Dedicated Home Showcasing Website as part of the marketing mix for an outstanding property click on this link to Little Creek Farm.
+To see a wonderful example of the use of a Dedicated Home Showcasing Website as part of the marketing mix for an outstanding property click on this link to Sky Farm Cottage.
 This is an example of a bringing into play high level marketing tools that can only help convince a home owner to list with you.